thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 Operations supported by `thin-edge.io` would be stored in the `operations` directory of `thin-edge.io` configuration, it is `/etc/thin-edge/operations` by default.
 Single operation type is expressed by operation configuration file in the filesystem.

-Many `thin-edge.io` components can read operation configuration files and use them to perform operations, but only one component should report operations to an external connection (if supported by provider, eg. for c8y cloud it could be mapper).

-> Alternatives:

-### Option 1

-Operations use prefixes to identify the cloud, eg `c8y_SoftwareUpdate`, `az_SoftwareUpdate`.

-### Option 2

-Per cloud operation is achieved by use of subdirectories, eg `c8y/`, eg: `/etc/tedge/operations/c8y/c8y_SoftwareUpdate` (in this example `c8y_` in the name of operation is required as it is actual name of the operation in c8y, this could be avoided but more on this later), ...
+Per cloud operation is achieved by use of subdirectories, eg `c8y/`, eg: `/etc/tedge/operations/c8y/c8y_SoftwareUpdate` (in this example `c8y_` in the name of operation and is required as it is actual name of the operation in c8y).

-> Done

 The user can add operations by adding the operation configuration file to the filesystem at any time of `thin-edge.io` lifecycle.